 Siesta

-Using materials from the region, Guaiacwood, dry grass, and copaiba balsam, I created a base to also support traces of the rare and elusive mango leaf absolute; and paying homage to a typical Argentine summer wine, a novel reconstitution of Torrontés* grapes ensures the composition remains sweetly ethereal but freshly tinged in green.
+Using materials from the region, Guaiacwood, dry grass, and copaiba balsam, I created a base to support traces of the rare and elusive mango leaf absolute, and paying homage to a typical Argentine summer wine, a novel reconstitution of Torrontés* grapes ensures the composition remains sweetly ethereal but freshly tinged in green.

 RHR